codeaudit/ai_writing_app/vault/art_of_war_chapt.md

 annotations: []
 ---
 # art_of_war_chapt

+test

+Okay, I'm ready to help!
+Please share the text you would like me to review.
+I can help with grammar, clarity, style, and more.
+Just let me know what you'd like me to focus on.

 Start writing here...Okay, I can help with that!
 To give you the best possible description of Chapter 1 of *The Art of War*, tell me what you're looking for.
 For example, are you writing: